gbalan-microej/docs/PlatformDeveloperGuide/uiInput.rst

 -  MicroUI module (see :ref:`section_microui`)

--  Static MicroUI initialization step (see `section_static_init`).
+-  Static MicroUI initialization step (see :ref:`section_static_init` ).
 This step generates a header file which contains some unique event generator IDs.
 These IDs must be used in the BSP to make the link between the input devices drivers and the MicroUI ``Event Generator``\ s.

 -  ``LLINPUT_impl.h`` implementation (see :ref:`LLINPUT-API-SECTION`).